Billy Clifford (footballer)

-Billy Clifford (born 18 October 1992) is an English footballer who plays as a midfielder for National League South side Farnborough.
+Billy Clifford (born 18 October 1992) is an English footballer who plays as a midfielder for side Farnham Town.
 He played in the Football League for Colchester United, Walsall and Crawley Town, in the Belgian Second Division for Royal Antwerp and National League South for Wealdstone.

 Club career

 Chelsea

 Born in Slough, Clifford came through the Chelsea academy, having signed with them at the age of 8.
 He turned professional in 2010.
 He played in Chelsea's pre-season friendly away to Ajax, and on 18 October, he joined the first team for an away Champions League game against Spartak Moscow, where he was an unused substitute.
 Clifford signed a new four-year contract for Chelsea in September 2011.
 On 19 March 2012, Clifford made headlines when he, along with Jacob Mellis, set off a smoke grenade and caused an evacuation of the club's Cobham training ground.
 The pair escaped with a fine after admitting he brought the grenade – understood to be from a paintball expedition – into Chelsea's Cobham training headquarters.
 The pair were suspended after the incident on 2 March, though Mellis was sacked.

 On 11 January 2013, he joined Colchester United on a one-month loan deal, and made his debut the next day as they fell to a 2–1 home defeat to Scunthorpe – a club-record ninth successive defeat.
 Having been joined in Essex by his Chelsea teammate Sam Walker, also on loan, Billy started the remaining four games of his initial loan spell as the U's fortunes began to turn.

 On 12 February after a 1–0 win at home to Preston North End, the loan deal was extended until the end of the season with Colchester boss Joe Dunne describing Billy as "tenacious, has great technical ability, his heart is big and it's a chance to get out and play which he has taken."

 A fortnight later he scored his first goal for the club in a 2–0 win at home to Yeovil Town, before assisting Jabo Ibehre to open the scoring in another 2–0 win at Stevenage which took the U's out of the bottom four.
 He made his final appearance for the club on the final day of the 2012–13 season, helping the club secure a 2–0 away victory at Carlisle United to guarantee League One safety.

 On 10 July 2013, Clifford joined EFL Championship side Yeovil Town on a six-month loan deal.
 He made his debut for Yeovil as in their EFL Cup first round victory over Southend United, on 6 August 2013.
 On 25 August, Clifford returned to Chelsea after failing to break into the Yeovil first team.

 On 30 January 2014, Clifford was loaned for the rest of the season to Belgian club Royal Antwerp, then managed by former Chelsea striker Jimmy Floyd Hasselbaink.